isaacprince/C-Tasks/simpleProject/README.md

-Program of an exerciseScheduler: User inputs the currentDay to exercise
+Program of an exerciseScheduler:  Where the program requests for the User to inputs the currentDay to exercise

 ![excersiceScheduler](excersiceScheduler.png)

 Result shows the workout routine to be done for currentDay inputed

 ![excersiceResult](excersiceResult.png)